Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 * Inactivity timer: The SCHC gateway implements an "inactivity timer".
 The default RECOMMENDED duration of this timer is 12 hours; this value is mainly driven by application requirements and MAY be changed by the application.
-* Last tile: The last tile MUST NOT be carried in the All-1 fragment.
 * Penultimate tile MUST be equal to the regular size.
+* Last tile: it can be carried in a Regular SCHC Fragment, alone in an All-1 SCHC Fragment or with any of these two methods: implementation must ensure that:
+  * The sender MUST ascertain that the receiver will not receive the last tile through both a Regular SCHC Fragment and an All-1 SCHC Fragment.
+  * If last tile is in All-1 message: current L2 MTU MUST be big enough to fit the All-1 and the last tile.

 With this set of parameters, the SCHC fragment header is 16 bits, including FPort; payload overhead will be 8 bits as FPort is already a part of